Qualifying Exam Dates & system

 MA students must pass the Basic Exam only.
 PhD students must pass the Basic exam and two Area exams.
 MA students must pass the Basic by the beginning of the sixth quarter of study.
 PhD students must pass the Basic by the fourth quarter of graduate study.
 A PhD student must pass the one Area examination by the sixth quarter.
 A PhD student must pass the second Area examination by the seventh quarter of graduate study.

 The exams are offered in the Fall and in the Spring, usually just before the beginning of those quarters.
 Precise dates and times are posted well in advance of the exams.
-Students must sign-up for the exams in the Graduate Office.
+Students must sign up for the exams in the Graduate Office.
 Each exam lasts 4 hours.
-Copies of past exams may be downloaded from our website by clicking here: Download Exams.
-However, it is strongly recommended that students prepare for exams by studying their syllabi theme by theme, and by doing numerous exercises other than those on old exams.
-Experience shows that study organized around working old exams is not as efficacious as thematically organized study.
+Copies of past exams may be downloaded from our website by clicking here: https://ww3.math.ucla.edu/past-qualifying-exams.
+It is very useful to prepare for exams by doing questions from previous exams.
+Recent exams are likely to be more relevant since the syllabi have changed over time.
+However, it is essential to combine problem-solving with studying the exam syllabus theme by theme.
+In order to learn the material well, you will need to do exercises well beyond those on previous exams.

 Each exam is written and graded by a committee created for that purpose.
 The Graduate Studies Committee approves exam results (passing or failing), taking into account recommendations of the examination committee.
 Shortly after the Graduate Studies Committee’s decision, students are notified of their exam results.
 Students are reminded that the grading of exams is a complex matter, and that final result (Pass or Fail) is not usually determined by the total score of all work on all problems.
 Students should read and follow carefully the instructions of an exam.